Well-Traveled Fraud—Advance-Fee Scams Target Non-U.S. Investors Using Fake Regulator Websites and False Broker Identities

 - Posing as FINRA.
 We have received multiple complaints from U.K, investors associated with a scheme to buy back worthless U.S. securities.
 The fraudsters claim to be with a legitimate U.S. securities firm—but while the firm is indeed legitimate, its identity has been stolen by the fraudsters.
 To build trust, the fraudsters email a letter purportedly from FINRA that verifies that the firm is "properly licensed by FINRA to perform transfer or stock recovery functions" in the investor's country.
 Along with the letter, a copy of the firm's BrokerCheck report (see below) is attached.
 The report has been altered to remove the firm's phone number.
 The letter is signed by a representative of "FINRA Shareholder Support."
 The name of the FINRA representative and FINRA department are both fake.

 - Fraudulent use of FINRA BrokerCheck.
-We received a complaint from an international investor whose "broker" encouraged him to check out his credentials using FINRA BrokerCheck which contains the professional background, registration/license status and disciplinary history of all FINRA-registered firms and registered securities professionals.
+We received a complaint from an international investor whose "broker" encouraged him to check out his credentials using FINRA BrokerCheck, which allows investors to check the professional background of brokerage firms and brokers currently or formerly registered with FINRA or a national securities exchange, as well as current or former investment adviser firms and representatives.
 In reality, the caller was an impersonator who stole the name of a legitimate securities professional and boldly used FINRA BrokerCheck for fraudulent purposes.
 FINRA knows of more than 50 legitimate U.S. securities firms and individual brokers whose identities have been hijacked by scammers to create an appearance of legitimacy.
 Note: Unsolicited provision to a potential investor of a firm's Central Registration Depository (CRD) number, which FINRA assigns to each registered firm, or recommendations to "check me out on FINRA BrokerCheck," may be tip offs to fraud.
 Also, be wary if the "broker" mails you documents from BrokerCheck: They may have been altered.

 - Fabricating an official regulator.
 We received a complaint from an Australian investor involved in a scheme to buy back shares of nearly worthless stock.
 He was told to do his due diligence by checking with the "International Compliance Commission."
 Another investor was told to visit a site run by the "Regulatory Compliance Commission."
 Both organizations are phony but their websites look real and contain plenty of investor information, which is stolen from the sites of legitimate regulators.
 Note: These fake sites are often "cookied" to track visitors and gather information.
 These sites may vanish at any time, or pop up in the guise of a different fictitious entity.